The Stylist Short Course is a 2-day intensive for aspiring food stylists to give you all the tips and insight you need to make styling your career.

 Being a food stylist is hard work.
 It’s long hours.
 Crazy schedules.

 But being a food stylist is also incredibly rewarding.
 It’s a career that can literally take you anywhere.
-From being the creative stylist behind on cookbooks to some of the biggest names in the industry, to styling for television comercials cookbooks and magazines.
+From being the creative stylist behind the scenes on cookbooks to working with some of the biggest names in the industry, to styling for television comercials and magazines.

 The Stylist Short Course in Food takes you behind the scenes with veteran stylist Bianca Christoff in an intimate weekend workshop where you’ll get practical advice and hands-on experience to make styling your career.